smushy64/cbuild/README.md

 Documentation can be generated using doxygen README.md and provided Doxygen file.

-The `startup.bat` and `startup.sh` scripts are included to easily generate cbuild program.
+The `build.bat` and `build.sh` scripts are included to easily generate cbuild program.

 ```
-Note: On Windows, startup.bat assumes you have run vcvarsall.bat or are running
+Note: On Windows, build.bat assumes you have run vcvarsall.bat or are running
 in Developer Command Prompt for VS *.
 clang is provided as an alternative in the script.
 ```